 These types of scanners are perfect if you have thousands of photos or documents you need to scan on a regular basis.
 But if you don't have a photo restoration business or you don’t need this for corporate purposes, you can use any regular flatbed scanner to do the job.

-How to Digitize Photos Using a Digital Camera or Smartphone Camera
+How to Digitize Photos Using a Smartphone or Digital Camera

 This method is the most convenient and budget-friendly.
 Statistics show that 85% of the global adult population own a smartphone, so unless you’re part of the 15% who don’t, then you can create a digital copy of a picture right this minute.